“Now I would like to ask you most politely whether it makes sense to return to Hamb[ur]g?” [1]

 Author: Jenny Kotte, Hamburg State Archives.
 Translated by Erwin Fink.

 Henry Cohen (born in Hamburg in 1892) addressed this question to the Jewish Congregation in Hamburg in December 1946.
-His letter is now part of a file entitled “Rückwanderung nach Deutschland” [“Remigration to Germany”] Together with other documents of the Jewish Congregation, the file is kept in the Hamburg State Archives.
+His letter is now part of a file entitled “Rückwanderung nach Deutschland” [“Remigration to Germany”].
+[2] Together with other documents of the Jewish Congregation, the file is kept in the Hamburg State Archives.
 In these holdings, they form Collection 522-2, which includes documents from 1945 onward.
-The collection has been deposited; the finding aid and the documents may only be viewed with written permission by the Jewish Congregation in Hamburg.
+[3] The collection has been deposited; the finding aid and the documents may only be viewed with written permission by the Jewish Congregation in Hamburg.
 Currently, this collection has a volume of 82 linear meters, with the last delivery to the State Archives having taken place in 2012.

 Henry Cohen had emigrated to Shanghai in 1939.
-After the end of the Second World War, he sought information in preparation for his return to Hamburg.
+[4] After the end of the Second World War, he sought information in preparation for his return to Hamburg.
 However, he also considered other countries, such as the USA and Australia.
+[5] If one looks at the places from which the “remigrants” returned to Hamburg, Shanghai obviously took the first place in the initial years after the end of the war: According to an undated list, in the period from 1945 to October 15, 1952, out of a total of 168 remigrants, 27 came from Shanghai, followed by Palestine / Israel (26), England (19), France (15), and Belgium (13) [6].The list numbers 25 countries plus Shanghai.

 Occupational Questions of the Returnees from Shanghai